tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 Basically everything that modifies the scheduler is completely unreliable and prone to breakage.

-* If an add-on tunes the Ease factor an a card by card basis, you can't predict your retention and will likely be forgetting more cards.
+* If an add-on tunes the Ease factor on a card by card basis, you can't predict your retention and will likely be forgetting more cards.
 * If an add-on modifies the Due value, a card may come up for review too early or too late, resulting in more forgetting.